 In other words, you’re paying no annual fee on a card that provides two lounge passes and a near-$500 saving on your lounge membership, plus an offer of 75,000 Bonus Qantas Points after you spend $2,500 on eligible purchases within the first three months, plus 75 Bonus Status Credits when you book and take a Qantas return flight by September 30 2017.

-Westpac’s comparable Altitude Black credit cards also promise two free Qantas Club lounge visits each year against a $395 annual fee (reduced to $195 in the first year) for its broader package of perks and points: including a bonus offer of 80,000 Qantas Points for eligible new customers.
+Westpac’s comparable Altitude Black credit card also promises two free Qantas Club lounge visits each year against a $395 annual fee (currently reduced to $250 in the first year) for its broader package of perks and points: including a bonus offer of 60,000 Qantas Points for eligible new customers.